In Person – The shelves of resources are just outside our office doors in Appleton. We welcome you to stop by and browse the collection.

-Walk with Me by Kristin Lanari (sibling and member of the WisconSibs Board of Directors)
+Walk with Me by Kristin Lanari (sibling and former member of the WisconSibs Board of Directors, member of the Sibling Leadership Network board of directors)

 Walk With Me is a 72-page collection of uplifting stories written by children and adults who have brothers and sisters with Down syndrome.
 It was developed and edited by Kristin Lanari, Appleton, Wisconsin, in honor of her relationship with her sister Lauren.